Asmaa-Alrayzah/AraFast-Corpus/README.md

 The corpus is hosted on Google Drive and can be accessed through this link: [Google Drive Link ](https://drive.google.com/drive/folders/1ewClbL60HWcGT1AHmulb9SGSZ-DzjR5m?usp=share_link). <br>
 The total size of the corpus is approximately 48GB, which is permitted for publication, and all files are available in TXT format.

-## Notes:
+## Note:
-1- About 65GB of the OSCAR corpus is not published.
+About 65GB of the OSCAR corpus is not published.
 Please ask the OSCAR organization for permission, and apply the same process of Algorithm 1 in our paper "AraFast: Developing and Evaluating a Comprehensive Modern Standard Arabic Corpus for Enhanced Natural Language Processing" to obtain the same result.<br>

 ## How to Use
 To use the publicly accessible Arabic AraFast corpus in Google Colab, you'll first need to add the corpus to your own Google Drive. <br>